theonaunheim/surgeo/README.md

 Created as a trial run so that when the CFPB releases its whitepaper on proxy analysis Summer 2014, the model can be quickly adapted to conform to it.
-I am not a programmer nor a statistician, so please use at your own risk.
+I am not a developer nor a statistician, so please use at your own risk.

 ###Installing